-There are so many shops that serve ramen you wouldn’t see in Tokyo that you’ll probably be conflicted on which shop to go to.
-Therefore, our writer, a ramen super enthusiast who has eaten over 5000 ramen bowls in total and about 900 bowls of ramen each year, will introduce truly delicious ramen shops selected from those he has tried himself in Osaka.
+There are so many shops that serving local Osaka ramen not found in Tokyo, so you’ll probably feel conflicted about which shop to go.
+Therefore, our writer, a ramen enthusiast who has eaten over 5,000 ramen bowls in total and about 900 bowls of ramen each year, will suggest fifteen delicious ramen restaurants selected from those he has tried himself in Osaka.

-1. Kadoya Shokudo Main Store (Nishi-Nagahori): The Absolute King of the Osaka Ramen World
+1. Kadoya Shokudo Main Store (Nishi-Nagahori): The King of the Osaka Ramen World

-If you’re going to be eating ramen in Osaka, then Kadoya Shokudo is a super famous ramen shop that you definitely don’t want to leave out of your list.
-Our writer recommends the Wonton Men, pictured in the photo above (1130 yen plus tax), out of the several types of ramen available at the shop.
-Although it’s a very simple shoyu (soy sauce) ramen, all things considered, it’s immensely delicious.
+If you’re going to be eating ramen in Osaka, then Kadoya Shokudo is a famous ramen shop that you definitely don’t want to leave out of your list.
+Our writer recommends the Wonton Men, pictured in the photo above (1,130 yen with tax), out of the several types of ramen available at the shop.
+Although it’s a simple shoyu (soy sauce) ramen, all things considered, it’s immensely delicious.

 2. Ramen Jinsei JET (Fukushima): A Favorite Among Ramen Competitors

-The ramen shop that our writer loves the most, located in the fiercely competitive ramen ward of Fukushima in Osaka, is Ramen Jinsei JET.
-Our writer personally recommends the Chicken Simmered Noodles pictured in the photo above (with added Berkshire pork char siu at 1130 yen plus tax) out of an extremely abundant menu from light ramen to rich tsukemen.
+Ramen Jinsei JET is a great ramen shop in the fiercely competitive ramen ward of Fukushima in Osaka.
+Our writer personally recommends the Chicken Simmered Noodles pictured in the photo above (with added Berkshire pork char siu at 1130 yen with tax) out of an extremely abundant menu from light ramen to rich tsukemen.

-The chicken simmered (*1) soup, which has eliminated its oiliness while still being rich, is, to put it simply, nothing less than a masterpiece.
-It has great compatibility with the shop’s homemade noodles and your chopsticks just won’t stop.
-The Berkshire pork char siu that our writer had as an additional topping is another wonderful dish that is worth more than its price of 350 yen for four slices, so we definitely want you to try this dish.
+The chicken simmered (*1) soup, which has eliminated its oiliness while still being rich, is nothing less than a masterpiece.
+It tastes great with the shop’s homemade noodles.
+Just try to stop your chopsticks.
+The Berkshire pork char siu that our writer had as an additional topping is another wonderful dish that is worth more than its price.

-The tsukemen, a dish through which you can fully enjoy the deliciousness of the homemade noodles, has its own charms as well.
-However, this rich tsukemen is often sold out by later in the evening, so it would be best to visit early if you aim to order this dish.
+The tsukemen, a dish through which you can fully enjoy the deliciousness of the homemade noodles, is also excellent.
+However, this rich tsukemen is often sold out at night, so it would be best to visit early if you aim to order this dish.

 *1 Tori-paitan (chicken simmered): a soup of chicken simmered for a long period of time and made into a thick consistency.
 It looks similar to tonkotsu (pork bone-based soup) but will vary in appearance.